Furious Flower Poetry Center

-The Furious Flower Poetry Center is the first academic center in the United States devoted to African American poetry, housed by James Madison University.
-Dr. Joanne V. Gabbin is the current executive director.
-English professor Lauren Allenye serves as an assistant director.
+The Furious Flower Poetry Center (FFPC) is the first academic center in the United States devoted to Black poetry, housed by James Madison University.
+Dr. Lauren Alleyne is the current executive director.

 Even beyond its decennial conferences, the FFPC is very active, both on and off campus.
-The many activities it hosts includes poetry camps during the summer for the youth, workshops, and visits for poets.
-Aside from its substantial collection of Black poetry, the Center also has an online journal titled The Fight & the Fiddle.
+The many activities it hosts include poetry camps during the summer for the youth, workshops, and visits for poets.
+Aside from its substantial collection of Black poetry, the center also has an online journal titled The Fight and the Fiddle.